flows-examples/techpreview2/README.md

+# SonataFlow Use Cases TP2

+Collection of artifacts to test SonataFlow Use Cases TP2.

-# SonataFlow Data Index On Kubernetes
+## Deploy Data Index locally

 Example of how to deploy Data Index on Kubernetes.

-## Deploy Data Index locally

 ### Prereqs